Anonyfox/meteor-scrape/lib/parse-feed.coffee.md

 # ParseFeed
 This module is capable of parsing RSS and Atom feeds.
-Just give it a HTML string and you're ready to go.
+Just give it a HTML string and you are ready to go.
 The following libraries are used for this:

     cheerio = Npm.require "cheerio"